Accessing your well-earned benefits

 Step 3 – Send copies of the COE and Veterans’ Educational Benefits Request Form to UREG, the Office of the University Registrar.

-Veterans can mail, fax, or scan and email the materials to UREG.
+Veterans can mail, fax, or scan and email a copy of their COE to UREG.

 Send email to email@example.com.

 The fax number is 434-924-4156.

 Office of the University Registrar, PO Box 400203, Charlottesville, VA 22904.

 The UVA Military Educational Benefits Request Form must be submitted online.
 The link to the form and links to other useful information are on this page: https://www2.virginia.edu/registrar/vabenefits.html